glennsandstrom/binvar/README.md

 ----------------- | -------------
 generate(newname) | Name of the gererated grouped/binned variable.
 interval(integer) | Length of interval that makes up the groups/binns. lastbin(string)   | Optional, allowed is *missing* or *expand*.
-If this option is not provided and the range of the variable to be grouped/binned is not equally divisble by intervall replace           | Replace newname if it already exists. interval(integer) | Length of interval. start(integer)    | Start of first intervall.
+If this option is not provided and the range of the variable to be grouped/binned is not equally divisble by intervall the last bin will only cotain the remaning avliable values up to the maximum value. replace           | Replace newname if it already exists. interval(integer) | Length of interval. start(integer)    | Start of first intervall.